Healthdirect Free Australian health advice you can count on.

 1. Pace — save your energy by breaking up your daily activities into smaller, more manageable tasks.
 Rest often.

 2. Plan — spread activities that need more energy, such as gardening, food shopping and laundry, across the whole week.
 Plan for plenty of rest in between these tasks.
-If you can, ask family members or friends to help you.
+If possible, ask family members or friends to help you.
 Consider other options like grocery delivery services.

-3. Prioritise — only do essential tasks and activities.
-If you can, ask a family member or friend to help with these tasks.
+3. Prioritise — if fatigue is a problem, only do essential tasks and activities.
+If possible, ask a family member or friend to help with these tasks.

 Returning to work